Sewn Together

 This project is currently active.

 Barbara Majek is an interdisciplinary artist and researcher experimenting with the complexities of bicultural identities.
-Working with the Peckham Platform Learning team, participants meet on Zoom to develop new skills, create collaborative work and receive support for their individual development.
+From 30 September – 16 December 2021, Barbara worked with the Peckham Platform Learning team to bring participants together on Zoom, to develop new skills, create collaborative work and receive support for their individual development.

 • A variety of stitches including back stitch and french loop